mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 #### 2.2 Native Chat Completions

 Set the double `option -cc` to start chat completions mode.
-Turbo models are also the best option for many non-chat use cases.
+More recent models are also the best option for many non-chat use cases.